Sura and Baya Statue

-Sura and Baya Statue (Patung Sura dan Baya; ꦥꦠꦸꦁꦱꦸꦫꦭꦤ꧀ꦧꦪ) are the most famous icons and guides of the city of Surabaya.
+Sura and Baya Statue (Patung Sura dan Baya; ꦥꦠꦸꦁꦱꦸꦫꦭꦤ꧀ꦧꦪ) are one of the most famous icons of the city of Surabaya in East Java, Indonesia.
 The statue consists of two types of animals, shark and crocodile.
-This statue is found in three places in the city of Surabaya.
+The statue is found in three places across the city.

 Meaning of Philosophy

 According to Legend

 Sura and Baya image as a coat of arms of Surabaya.

 The Sura and Crocodile statues contain folklore or legends about the Sura fish and crocodiles.
 According to legend, a long time ago there was a big fight between sura fish and crocodiles somewhere.
-The first fight was because there were sura fish that left the area towards river.
+The first fight was because there were sura fish that left the area towards the river.
 Knowing this, the crocodile who was the ruler of the land felt unwelcome and asked the sura fish to return to the sea.
 From there, a big fight took place to successfully return the sura fish to the sea.
 Therefore, it is not surprising that the shape of the statue shows two animals fighting.
 However, the place where the battle took place was named "Surabaya".